ehmcruz/pacman-sdl-opengl/android.md

 - SDL2 Library source files (I used version 2.28.5).

+- My-lib (https://github.com/ehmcruz/my-lib).
+Cmake is configured to search **my-lib** in the same parent folder as this repository.
+If you put somewhere else, just modify **CMakeLists.txt**.

 ## Compiling in Android

 First, you actually need to compile SDL2.
 I will leave a link to guide I followed to do that: https://github.com/AlexanderAgd/SDL2-Android